awsdocs/amazon-cloudfront-developer-guide/doc_source/CreateURL_PHP.md

 }
 ```

-## Sample: Create a Custom Policy<a name="sample-custom-policy"></a>
+## Example: create a custom policy<a name="sample-custom-policy"></a>

-The following sample code constructs a *custom* policy statement for the signature\.
-For more information about custom policies, see [Creating a Signed URL Using a Custom Policy](private-content-creating-signed-url-custom-policy.md)\.
+The following example code constructs a *custom* policy statement for the signature\.
+For more information about custom policies, see [Creating a signed URL using a custom policy](private-content-creating-signed-url-custom-policy.md)\.

 ```
 function get_custom_policy_stream_name($video_path, $private_key_filename, $key_pair_id, $policy) {